dart-archive/jnigen/README.md

 ## Java features support
 Currently basic features of the Java language are supported in the bindings.
 Each Java class is mapped to a Dart class.
 Bindings are generated for methods, constructors and fields.
 Exceptions thrown in Java are rethrown in Dart with stack trace from Java.

-More advanced features like callbacks, generics and subtyping are not supported yet.
+More advanced features are not supported yet.
+Support for these features is tracked in the [issue tracker](https://github.com/dart-lang/jnigen/issues).

 ### Note on Dart (standalone) target
 `package:jni` is an FFI plugin containing native code, and any bindings generated from jnigen contains native code too.